mbuczko/hugsqlx/README.md

 let users = Users::fetch_users(&pool, params!("guest"), |row| { ... }).await?;
 ```

-Parameters need to be passed with =params!= macro due to Rust mechanism which forbids creating a vector of elements of different types.
+Parameters need to be passed with `params!` macro due to Rust mechanism which forbids creating a vector of elements of different types.

 ## Tips & tricks (with Emacs)
 ### How to get better syntax highlighting on comments with `:name` and `:doc`?